 R v Anwar Ismail Leicester Crown Court 2017

 Rape by carer in children’s home.
 Victim deceased, hearsay application.
-Child sexual exploitation.

 Ismail befriended an extremely vulnerable young teenage boy.
-He sexaully abused him and raped him.
+He sexually abused him and raped him.
 He groomed him sufficiently for him to escape from the children’s home after Ismail was dismissed.
 Ismail eventually set the boy up in a flat pretending the boy was his younger brother.
 The aim was to provide the boy for sexual activity with other adults.
 The boy complained to a care worker and made an ABE.
 Ismail then suggested he had cancer to try to get the boy back.
 The boy took his own life before trial.
-Evidence admitted udner hearsay provisions.
+Evidence admitted under hearsay provisions.
 Defence argued that because of his difficulties the evidence was unreliable.
 At trial matters were denied on the basis that they had not happened and that the boy had a crush on him – he was just trying to help.
 Convicted.

 R v Khan Leicester Crown Court 2016